 ■NOTE: Note the position of the alignment marks on the end of the camshaft.
 They must be parallel with the valve cover mating surface.
-If rotating the cam-shaft is necessary for alignment, do not allow the chain and sprocket to rotate and be sure the cam lobes end up in the down position.
+If rotating the cam-shaft and sprocket is necessary for alignment, do not allow the crankshaft to rotate and be sure the cam lobes end up in the down position.